 End of 2018, Bitwala restarted with help from the Whitelabel-bank Solaris from Berlin and has since then increased its Venture Capital.

-Even if you don’t hold any cryptocurrencies, Bitwala’s account is very interesting.
-The conditions are very generous and thanks to the German IBAN you could really use this account as your main bank account.
+Even if you don’t hold any cryptocurrencies, Nuri’s account is very interesting as the conditions are very generous.
 The unanswered question that remains is if these conditions will be able to last over time.